multiversx/mx-presentations-sfbw-2019/README.md

 1. Install the Elrond IDE extension by following these steps:
       1. Open Visual Studio Code.
       1. Press `Ctrl+Shift+P` to open the VS Code command prompt.
+      1. Type in the word `vsix`
-      1. Use the arrow keys to select the command `Install from VSIX`.
+      1. When the command `Install from VSIX` is selected, press Enter.
       1. Browse to the downloaded VSIX file and select it.
       1. Click the "Install" button.
+      1. Wait for the notification "Completed installing the extension Elrond IDE".
       1. Restart Visual Studio Code.

 ![](images/003_install_extension.png)